World Water Day is held annually on March 22.

-Recognized by the United Nations and the global community, World Water Day reminds us that much of the world still faces a global water, sanitation and hygiene crisis, and that it is our urgent obligation to act.
+Recognized by the United Nations and the global community, World Water Day reminds us that much of the world still faces a global water, sanitation and hygiene crisis, and that it is our obligation to act.

 Why Is World Water Day Important?

 World Water Day is an opportunity for people to raise awareness of the WASH crisis and talk about how we will solve this challenge.
 It is unacceptable that:

 - 663 million people—almost entirely the poorest and most marginalized in the world—live without access to safe drinking water.
 2.4 billion people lack access to improved sanitation (a pit latrine or better).